-We are subject to certain risks related to litigation filed by or against us, and adverse results may harm our business and financial condition.
+We are subject to certain risks related to legal proceedings filed by or against us, and adverse results may harm our business and financial condition.

-We are subject to risk of, and are from time to time involved in, or may in the future be subject to, claims, suits, government investigations, and proceedings arising from our business, including actions with respect to intellectual property, privacy, information security, data protection or law enforcement matters, tax matters, labor and employment, including claims challenging the classification of our agents and brokers as independent contractors and compliance with wage and hour regulations, and claims alleging violations of RESPA or state consumer fraud statutes, and commercial arrangements.
+We are subject to risk of, and are from time to time involved in, or may in the future be subject to, claims, suits, government investigations, and proceedings arising from our business, including actions with respect to securities, intellectual property, privacy, information security, data protection or law enforcement matters, tax matters, labor and employment, including claims challenging the classification of our agents and brokers as independent contractors and compliance with wage and hour regulations, and claims alleging violations of RESPA or state consumer fraud statutes, and commercial arrangements.
 We are also subject to risk related to shareholder derivative actions, standard brokerage disputes like the failure to disclose hidden defects in a property such as mold, vicarious liability based upon conduct of individuals or entities outside of our control, including our agents, brokers, third-party service or product providers, and purported class action lawsuits.

 We cannot predict with certainty the cost of defense, the cost of prosecution, insurance coverage or the ultimate outcome of litigation and other proceedings filed by or against us, including remedies or damage awards.
 Adverse results in such litigation and other proceedings may harm our business and financial condition.
 Class action lawsuits can often be particularly burdensome given the breadth of claims, large potential damages and significant costs of defense.
 In the case of intellectual property litigation and proceedings, adverse outcomes could include the cancellation, invalidation or other loss of material intellectual property rights used in our business and injunctions prohibiting our use of business processes or technology that is subject to third party patents or other third party intellectual property rights.
 In addition, we may be required to enter into licensing agreements (if available on acceptable terms) and be required to pay royalties.
+In the case of securities litigation and proceedings, adverse outcomes could include the cancellation, invalidation, or modification of our existing equity incentive program.

 From time to time, we may become involved in lawsuits and legal proceedings which arise in the ordinary course of business.
-At present, we are not involved in any material pending legal proceeding, and there are no proceedings in which any of our directors, officers or affiliates is an adverse party or has a material interest adverse to our interest.
+At present, we are not involved in any material pending legal proceedings, and there are no proceedings in which any of our directors, officers or affiliates is an adverse party or has a material interest adverse to our interest.